October 12, 2011: Apple launches iCloud, a service that lets users automatically and wirelessly store content and push it to their various devices.

 Saying MobileMe “tarnished Apple’s reputation,” Jobs scrapped the disastrous service.
 Then he gave longtime Apple exec Eddy Cue a new job overseeing the entirety of the company’s internet content.

 iCloud emerged from the ashes of MobileMe.
 Jobs joked that iCloud essentially performed like a big hard disk in the sky.
 Of course, it was much more than that.

 “iCloud is the easiest way to manage your content, because iCloud does it all for you and goes far beyond anything available today,” Cue said in a statement at the service’s launch.
 “You don’t have to think about syncing your devices, because it happens automatically, and it is free.”

-Much like Siri — Jobs’ other pet project during the last year of his life — iCloud plays an increasingly large role in Apple’s current plans.
-From getting iTunes songs on all your Apple devices to the centrality of iCloud Drive, which previously worked a bit like an Apple-branded Dropbox, iCloud can be seen throughout macOS today.
+However, much like Siri — Jobs’ other pet project during the last year of his life — iCloud plays an increasingly large role in Apple’s current plans.
+From getting songs on all your Apple devices to the centrality of iCloud Drive, which previously worked a bit like an Apple-branded Dropbox, iCloud can be seen throughout macOS, iOS and iPadOS today.

-As Apple continues to embrace its “wireless future,” iCloud will only play more of a role in Apple’s plans.
+As Apple continues to embrace its “wireless future,” iCloud undoubtedly will only play more of a role in the company’s plans.

-Do you use iCloud?
-If so — or if you’ve ditched it for another service — what’s your appraisal of it?
+Do you remember the iCloud launch?
+And do you use iCloud today?
+If so — or if you ditched iCloud for another service — what do you think of it?
 Leave your comments below.